d4hines/window-alm/src/windows.alm.md

 #### Defined
 1. Distance

-    Distance is the measure between the nearest sides of two rectangles.
+    Distance is the measure between the nearest sides of a window and some other rectangle.
     Distance is irreflexive, and is also undefined between overlaping rectangles.
-Distance is not defined between every two rectangles.
-Namely, it is only defined between windows and other rectangles.
-See the [Window](windows.alm.md) module for axioms.
     ```
-    distance : rectangles x rectangles x integers -> booleans
+    distance : windows x rectangles x integers -> booleans
     ```
 1. Closest

-    A rectangle A is said to be closest to rectangle B if A is closer to B than every other rectangle.
+    Window A is said to be closest to rectangle B if A is closer to B than every other rectangle.
    ```
-   closest : rectangles x rectangles -> booleans
+   closest : windows x rectangles -> booleans
    ```

 1. Nearest Side

     A window has a nearest side to some other rectangle w.r.t. a particular direciton.
-    Nearest side is defined differently for different kinds of rectangles, so axioms will be given in later modules.
+    Nearest side is defined differently for different kinds of rectangles.

     ```
     nearestSide : windows x rectangles x directions -> booleans